jwe91/ArduinoUsingRaspi/README.md

 ```
 sudo apt-get install gcc-avr avr-libc avrdude
 ```
 can be used to install the required packages.
 There is a detailed description of all the commands and options in the [Arduino Project](https://github.com/arduino/Arduino/blob/master/build/shared/manpage.adoc) on GitHub.
 Here, only the necessary commands for compiling and uploading your _arduino sketch_ are provided.
+The description is also taken from the [Arduino Project](https://github.com/arduino/Arduino/blob/master/build/shared/manpage.adoc).

 Before you can flash your Arduino, you have to find out its serial port on the Raspberry Pi. `ls /dev/tty*` lists all serial ports of the Raspberry Pi.
 Usually, the Arduino takes the port `/dev/ttyACM0`, `/dev/ttyUSB0` or similar.
 If you are not shure, you can either try out the potential ports or compare the list with and without the Arduino connected.
 ### Actions